Beth Nealson: Mayor of Leaside

 Nealson was the first woman mayor of Leaside, Ontario, elected to the position on December 3, 1962.
 Nealson won by five votes following a recount on December 27, defeating the incumbent mayor, Lloyd Dickinson.
+She was the first woman to be elected as a mayor in Metropolitan Toronto.
 She served in office for three years, and became known as "Mrs. Leaside".
 While serving as mayor of Leaside, she was also a member of the Metro Council of Toronto, and head of the Metro Parks and Recreation Committee.

 Nealson won reelection by a sizeable margin, defeating Dickinson again in 1964.
 However, in the mid-1960s, the province announced plans to reduce the number of municipalities within Metro Toronto.
 Although Nealson opposed the proposed amalgamation, in January 1966, the Ontario government announced its final plan to merge Leaside and the township of East York to form a new municipality the following year.
 The reeve of East York, True Davidson, had also fought against amalgamation, but declared publicly that the integration of Leaside into East York would be smooth.
 Initially, it was unclear whether Nealson and Davidson would face off for the office of mayor, as Davidson hinted that she would remain chief executive, while Nealson represented the borough in the Metro Council.
 The two women disagreed over how councillors should be elected in the new borough, but Nealson prevailed in pushing for a ward system, rather than the at-large system favored by Davidson.